 5. AVOID NOT CARRYING CASH

 Always keep cash on hand when travelling in Corsica.
-Euro (€) is France’s official currency and it is widely accepted in shops, restaurants, administrative institutions, and services.
+The euro (€) is France’s official currency, and it is widely accepted in shops, restaurants, administrative institutions, and services.

 A backup payment option is particularly useful in the case of technical issues or card malfunctions, but also global-scale IT outages, such as the incident in the summer of 2024.
 Travellers equipped with cash reserves avoided unnecessary stress and problems arising from technological disruptions.